Shidacea/Shidacea-CPP/README.md

 # Planned features

 * More collision detection routines
-* A special level editor written using this engine (Hyashi)
+* A special level editor written using this engine (will be called Hyashi)
 * Separate example project

 # Caveats